-MRIs are used for distinguishing pathologic tissue from the normal tissue.
+MRIs are used for distinguishing pathologic tissue from normal tissue.
 Unlike traditional X-Rays that use ionizing radiation, MRIs use non-iodizing radiation.
-MRIs offer excellent image clarity and different types of MRIs scans enable taking different images with a great clarity.
+MRIs offer excellent image clarity and different types of MRIs scans, such as MRA scans, enable taking different images with a great clarity.

 edit Hazards posed

 The most important problem with X-Rays is the danger they pose due to prolonged exposure.
 The radiation can cause damage to the soft tissues.
 X-Rays use radiation in order to get an internal view of the body and hence many X-Rays cannot be taken at a single time.
 The rays are so powerful that they can knock electrons off of the atoms when they hit them.
 The result is the production of ions that create many abnormal reactions in the body.
 X-Rays have the ability to alter DNA as well.
 But with the MRI several cross sectional images can be taken at the same time without creating any biological hazards.